SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s introduction

-In eighth pAsuram – AzhwAr considers brahmA who has ubhaya bhAvanA [both karma bhAvanA – engaging in worldly activities and brahma bhAvanA – engaging in meditation etc upon bhagavAn] as good as vanaspathi (plant) and says “if there were a greatly wise brahmA who has ultimate intelligence and even if he praises you, that will only conceal your greatness”.
+In the eighth pAsuram – AzhwAr considers brahmA who has ubhaya bhAvanA [both karma bhAvanA – engaging in worldly activities and brahma bhAvanA – engaging in meditation etc upon bhagavAn] as good as vanaspathi (plant) and says “if there were a greatly wise brahmA who has ultimate intelligence and even if he praises you, that will only conceal your greatness”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction